ocsf/examples/Audit Activity/API Activity/AWS/CloudTrail/README.md

 |`resources[].type`|`resources[].type`|

  ### Conditional Mapping:
-Any fields described within the conditional mappings are are subject to dynamic mappings contingent on matching a condition within the mapping schema.
-Fields which fail to meet a particuclar conditional are assigned a default value from the OCSF schema description.
+ - Any fields described within the conditional mappings are subject to dynamic mappings contingent on a conditional evaluation of source data.
+Fields which fail to meet a particular conditional are assigned a default value from the OCSF schema description.

 | OCSF                       | Raw             |
 | -------------------------- | ----------------|